collinsJ24/ColleceCourseReact/README.md

 This project has been created to test and showcase the use of the College Course API service.
 It gives the user the opportunity to choose from a list of Colleges, which will then use the API service to retrieve the list of all its college courses

+The app is currently deployed on Heroku here: https://infinite-meadow-96759.herokuapp.com/